 Brandy King completed her Masters in Social Work at the University of Utah.
 She has a passion for life and the potential that people have in their lives.
 She graduated from Whitworth University in Spokane Washington in 2015 with a double major in Psychology and Theatre.
 She enjoys taking aspects from both of her undergraduate degrees and integrating them into her Social Work practice.
 She believes that life is full of beauty that can be shared through all types of art and expression.

 Since graduating from her undergrad, she has been working as a Psychiatric Technician at the in patient Psychiatric unit at the University of Utah Hospital.
-While in school both undergrad and graduate she has experience working in school social work and has a passion working in children.
+While in school both undergrad and graduate she has experience working in school social work and has a passion working with children.
 She has experience in working with infants in an orphanage and working with them on attachment.

 Brandy is extremely active and enjoys training aerial arts, playing sports (mainly soccer and volleyball), and anything that has to do with theatre.
 She is happiest when she is spending time with her family, friends, and her long-term boyfriend.

 Kelly is a licensed Advanced Substance Use Disorder Counselor.
 She received her Bachelor’s degree and completed her ASUDC certificate at the University of Utah.
 She believes that every individual has the ability to live a meaningful, joyful, life and is dedicated to helping individuals live a life free of debilitating addiction.
 Kelly brings her undying optimism, zest for life, and belief in the resiliency of the human soul to overcome difficult challenges to find joy and purpose in living ones life with authenticity and meaning.